 We had a lot of crows – grey and black and the occasional raven, completely black with a deeper, coarser call.
 The monsoon’s arrival would be announced by the Koel’s (Cuckoo) call which many find irritating.
 However, I love it as it signals rain and departure of the intense heat of May.
 Koels are brood parasites and lay their eggs in Crow’s nests after pushing out the crow’s eggs.
 The poor crow couple unwittingly hatches and brings up a rival, apparently unable to distinguish between the eggs or the chicks.
 There were a fair number of Spotted and Ring-necked Doves (Faaqta) and Red Vented Bulbuls and of course Green Bee Eaters.
 We had Scaly Breasted Munias, Owlets, Purple Sunbirds, and Lesser Golden Backed Woodpeckers.
 Then there were the Babblers (called Seven Sisters), busily grubbing in the leaf litter under hedges and bushes.
 At night the Peepul tree in the garden used to be filled with Grey and Pond Herons and Egrets, roosting there with much argument about who could sit on which branch, meanwhile sending down a rain of guano.
 Not a safe exercise to sit under the Peepul unless you wanted to be painted white in bird droppings.
 Strangely we didn’t see too many Rock Pigeons in those days except on the outskirts of the city or in Golconda Fort, Makkah Masjid and the Qutub Shahi Tombs.
 Today Hyderabad is filled with pigeons and devoid of Sparrows, Hoopoes (Hudhud) and almost all the other birds I mentioned above.

-We used to go to Kamat Hotel every Sunday morning for dosa.
-That was a big highlight because our cook did not how to make dosas and in any case it was much more fun to go to Kamat and eat it there.
-I can still smell the mixture of ghee, agarbatti, sambar and filter coffee which was Kamat’s trademark perfume.
+We used to go to Kamat Hotel every Sunday morning for a breakfast of Masala Dosa.
+That was usually preceded by Idli/Vada combo and followed with Basundi and freshly ground and roasted filter coffee.
+The aroma alone was enough to send any coffee lover into paroxysm of delight.
+That was a big highlight because our cook did not how to make Dosas and in any case it was much more fun to go to Kamat and eat it there.
+I can still smell aroma of a mixture of ghee, agarbatti, sambar and filter coffee which was Kamat’s trademark perfume.
 We would go for a walk on Tank Bund, the bund of Hussain Sagar long before they put the Buddha statue in it.
 The rock on which the statue now stands used to be full of cormorants.
 The lake had fish and did not stink.
 Sometimes I would walk along the railway track which at one point crossed a small inlet of the lake.
 There was good fishing there if you cast from the track itself.
 Of course, you had to watch for trains and run back to the embankment and get off the track but that was a game.

 We did not have telephones.
 Only those with ‘pull’ could get a phone.
 For ordinary mortals, a phone connection took fifteen years to materialize.
 If you paid Rs.
 15,000 (an absolute fortune) you would get a telephone connection in three to four years.
 We had to either go to the post office to make a call or request a shopkeeper who had a phone to allow you to make a call.
 They charged Rs.
 2 for that and listened to the conversation and dispensed free advice if you sounded like you needed it.
 After the call, you were closely questioned about what you had said, to whom, why and told what you should do about the matter.
 Everyone lived everyone else’s life.
 In the days when a cup of tea cost Rs.
 0.25, Rs.
 2 was a lot of money.
 We traveled by bus most of the time.
 I went to school by bus and later cycled.
 A great feeling of freedom to have my own transportation, when I got my bicycle.
 It was a Raleigh.
 Buses were clean, ran mostly on time and were very cheap.
 We had a car – a Fiat 1100, which my father paid Rs.
 11,000 for in 1962.
 He sold it eventually in 1979 for Rs.
 30,000.
 He got one of the drivers at Hyderabad Allwyn Metal Works, the company where he was Medical Officer, to teach me how to drive.
 When I had learnt and had a license, I asked him one day if I could take the car to visit a friend.